Watch together here.

-Some of our films include subtitles for non-English spoken content, and occasionally we will include subtitles for English language films to help enhance your viewing experience.
+Some of our films included subtitles for non-English spoken content, and occasionally we would include subtitles for English language films to help enhance your viewing experience.

-All films shown at Confluence comply with the New Zealand Films, Videos, and Publications Classification Act 1993.
+All films shown at Confluence complied with the New Zealand Films, Videos, and Publications Classification Act 1993.

-Being a smaller boutique cinema we are able to do this without charging or needing a minimum seat sell figure.
-We simply offer the entire box office return as a fundraiser donation, just covering the cost of the licence (if any).
+Being a smaller boutique cinema we were able to do this without charging or needing a minimum seat sell figure.
+We simply donated the entire box office return as a fundraiser donation, just covering the cost of the licence (if any).

-Confluence Cinema operates to champion documentary and art-house film and therefore encourage critical thinking amongst our community who are our audience.
-It achieves this through providing cinematic audience viewing experiences in collaboration with filmmakers, and the wider world, to bring Whanganui some of the most engaging cinematic experiences every week.
+Confluence Cinema operated to champion documentary and art-house film and therefore encourage critical thinking amongst our community who were our audience.
+It achieved this through providing cinematic audience viewing experiences in collaboration with filmmakers, and the wider world, to bring Whanganui some of the most engaging cinematic experiences every week.

-Further direct community support is provided through fund raiser screenings and being open to suggestions for films from the general public.
+Further direct community support was provided through fund raiser screenings and being open to suggestions for films from the general public.

-Thoughtful Thursdays regularly collaborates with New Zealand filmmakers to show their films locally, often hosting the director or crew at special screenings with audience Q&A sessions.
+Thoughtful Thursdays regularly collaborated with New Zealand filmmakers to show their films locally, and often hosted the director or crew at special screenings with audience Q&A sessions.